Toggle menu

 How the scheme is enforced will depend on the design of the School Street.
 Vehicles may be restricted using permits that need to be displayed inside the exempt vehicle, or by use of virtual permits.

 An ANPR (Automatic Number Plate Recognition) camera may be operational.
 Vehicles entering School Streets during operational hours, without having applied for an exemption, will receive a Penalty Charge Notice.
-Please read the Are there any exemptions to which vehicles can enter during restricted times? section for details of which vehicles are exempt.
+Please read the vehicle exemptions during restricted times section section for details of which vehicles are exempt.

 Some schemes may be managed by signs only.